OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 Developing with OTB
 ================================================================================

-If you want to use the OTB library and compile your C++ code inside OSGeo-Live, you will need to install development package **libotb-dev** and **libqt4-dev** .
+If you want to use the OTB library and compile your C++ code inside OSGeoLive, you will need to install development package **libotb-dev** and **libqt4-dev** .
 Also check that **cmake** is installed.
 The OTB_DIR location should be found automatically (usually in